IP scanners are an essential tool to help you monitor your network for new devices.

 • No professional support: YOu have to rely on community message boards for help

-OpenVAS is a superb choice for enterprises in search of an affordable vulnerability scanning and penetration tool.
-As the program is open-source it’s available for free (although there is a source version available called the Greenbone Source Edition).
+OpenVAS is a superb choice for enterprises seeking an affordable vulnerability scanning and penetration tool.
+As the program is open-source, it’s available for free (although there is a source version available called the Greenbone Source Edition).
 You can download the program for free here.

-Angry IP Scanner is an open-source network scanner that can scan local networks and the internet by IP range.
+As with OpenVAS, I like Angry IP Scanner because it is an open-source network scanner that can scan local networks and the internet by IP range.
 The software is easy to deploy and doesn’t require installation.
 Scan results can be viewed in a table format that breaks down information such as IP, Ping, Hostname, Ports, and more.

 Key Features